FirebaseExtended/firebase-arduino/serial_protocol.md

 All responses will be prefixed with one of the following bytes signifying the response type.
 ```
   + If response is ok and a raw string value.
-  * If response is ok and a raw string value prefixed by count of bytes in response then new line.
+  $ If response is ok, raw string value will be json formatted and prefixed by the byte count and a new line.
   : If response is ok and a number, this could be float or int.
   ?
 If response is ok and a boolean value.
-  $ If response is ok and json formatted and prefixed by count of bytes in response then new line.
   - If response is an error
 ```
 ##NETWORK